f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab1/lab1.rst

 #.
 Go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login`` but **do not login as f5student** .

 #.
 Attempt to login using the same username and password at least 4 times or until CAPTCHA is displayed.
-Solve the CAPTCHA
+Solve the CAPTCHA.

 #.
 Examine the most recent requests in the event log by navigating to Security -> Event Logs -> Applications -> Requests: